Qoros

 Qoros Auto Co., Ltd. was a Chinese automotive manufacturing company headquartered in Shanghai, China.
 Its principal activity was the design, development, production and sale of passenger cars sold under the Qoros marque.

 It was founded as a joint venture between Chery and Israel Corporation in December 2007 under the name Chery Quantum Automotive Corporation (CQAC).
 The name was changed to Qoros Auto Co., Ltd. in November 2011.
 In December 2017 Baoneng Group, secured a 51 percent stake in Qoros for 6.6 billion RMB.

 The first production model, the Qoros 3, made its first public appearance at the Geneva Motor Show in March 2013 and went on sale in China in November 2013.

+In January 2026, Qoros applied for bankruptcy.

 Name

 Qoros is an invented word.
 The Q is intended to represent quality, and the whole name to echo the Greek chorus, a collective voice in plays and music, reflecting the multinational nature of the company.

 History

 It was founded as a joint venture between Chery and Israel Corporation in December 2007 under the name Chery Quantum Automotive Corporation (CQAC); the name was changed to Qoros Auto Co., Ltd. in November 2011.
 The establishment of the company took place during a peak time in the development of China's automotive industry, following the country's joining the World Trade Organization and amid a phase of rapid growth in vehicle production and sales.

 Qoros was established as a 50-50 joint venture between Chery and Kenon's subsidiary Quantum.
 Kenon later took over Quantum's stake, making the current partners Chery and Kenon Holdings, which controls Israel Corp's investment.

 In September 2008, Qoros opened an office in Shanghai.

 In October 2009, Qoros signed a cooperation agreement with Magna Steyr.

 In June 2010, Qoros relocated its production plant to Changshu Economic & Technological Development Zone following an in-depth appraisal.

 In October 2011, construction of the first prototype was completed.
 A formal unveiling ceremony was held at Changshu, Jiangsu Province, China.

 In 2013, Qoros unveiled a sedan atop a brand-new platform at the 2013 Shanghai Auto Show called the Qoros 3.
 The car marked the brand's entry into the market with modern features and Euro NCAP safety certification.

 In 2017, Qoros announced a hiatus to retail Qoros vehicles throughout Europe.
 However, they are looking into South America as a promising market.

 As of early 2018, private Chinese conglomerate Baoneng Investment Group had acquired a 51 percent stake in Qoros, leaving Singaporean investment company Kenon Holdings with a 24 percent stake and Chery with a 25 percent stake.
 Later in January 2019, Kenon Holdings transferred the 12 percent stake of its 24 percent stake in Qoros to Baoneng Investment Group for RMB 1.56 billion yuan ($230 million).
 Baoneng owns 63 percent of Qoros, Kenon Holdings owns 12 percent of Qoros, and Chery Automobile continues to own 25 percent after the deal.